 If there are more than two owners, attach a separate sheet with their information.

-4. Answer questions about the business.
+4. Answer questions about the business and owners.

 Check Yes or No for each question in this section.
 If you answer Yes to the first two questions, you aren’t eligible for this loan.